December 10, 2024

 Other Articles

-This news content is presented exclusively in English and comments or positions on news are not related to Oreasoc Agriculture Inc., nor its affiliated entities, nor do they necessarily represent the official position of the company, directors or employees.
-We expressly disclaim all responsibility for the content of external news.
+The content of this section is presented exclusively in English, and the comments or opinions expressed in the news articles are not related to Oreasoc Group Inc. or its affiliated entities, nor do they necessarily represent the official position of the company, its directors, or employees.
+We expressly disclaim all liability for the content of external sources.

-By selecting links in the articles in this section, you may be redirected to external websites that are not linked to Oreasoc Agriculture Inc. therefore we assume no responsibility for the content, accuracy or privacy practices of such external sites.
-Interaction with any external website is at your own risk.
+By selecting links within the articles in this section, you may be redirected to external websites that are not affiliated with Oreasoc Group Inc. We assume no responsibility for the content, accuracy, or privacy practices of such external sites.
+Your interaction with any external website is at your own risk.